 Doctors ask specific questions about the memory loss:

 Doctors also ask whether the person has other symptoms, such as difficulty using or understanding language and changes in their eating and sleeping habits or mood.
-They ask about all disorders the person has had and all the drugs the person is taking (including recreational or illegal drugs, over-the counter drugs, and nutritional supplements) to check for possible causes.
+They ask about all disorders the person has had and all the medications, illicit drugs, over-the counter medications, and nutritional supplements the person is taking to check for possible causes.
+Doctors also ask the person about any unusual dietary habits.
 Information about the person’s education, jobs, and social activities can help doctors better assess the person's previous mental function and gauge the severity of the problem.
 Doctors ask whether any family members have had dementia or early mild cognitive impairment.

-During the physical examination, doctors evaluate all body systems but focus on the nervous system (neurologic examination), including evaluation of mental function (mental status testing).
+During the physical examination, doctors evaluate all body systems but focus on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ), including evaluation of mental function (mental status testing).

-In mental status testing, doctors ask people to answer questions or do specific tasks to evaluate various aspects of mental function, such as
+In mental status testing Mental Status When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more , doctors ask people to answer questions or do specific tasks to evaluate various aspects of mental function, such as

 Orientation to time, place, and person: State the current date and place and who they are.

 Attention: Repeat a short list of words.

 Concentration: Spell "world" backwards or repeat their phone number forward, then backward.

 Short-term memory: Recall the short list of words after several minutes.